wmdev0808/PHP/challenge-003/README.md

   Next up, we have [named parameters](https://wiki.php.net/rfc/named_params).
 This new PHP 8 feature allows you to pass function arguments according to, not their order, but the parameter name, itself.
 Let's discuss the pros and cons of adopting named parameters/arguments in your own projects.

+  - Pros and Cons
+    - Pros
+      - Improve readability
+    - Cons
+      - Your code is coupled to the parameter, for example, chaning the name of a parameter lead to change all of the matches

 ## 07. New String Helpers

 - About